kbandla/pypcap/README.md

 ### Tested on
 * OSX 10.8  - x86_64
-* Did not test on linux yet
+* Linux     - x86_64
+* Not tested on 32bit Linux/OSX, but should work